cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 Have your Cloudwatt credentials in hand and click [HERE](https://console.cloudwatt.com/project/access_and_security/api_access/openrc/).
 If you are not logged in yet, you will go thru the authentication screen then the script download will start.
 Thanks to it, you will be able to initiate the shell acccesses towards the Cloudwatt APIs.

-Sourcez le fichier téléchargé dans votre shell.
+Source the downloaded file in your shell.
 Your password will be requested.

 ~~~ bash
 $ source COMPUTE-[...]-openrc.sh